vaughnteegarden/slate/source/includes/_howtomall.md

 }
 ```

-If the consumer clicks a subcategory, call `getCategory` (or `getCategories` with a category_id on IOS) to pull a new list of subcategories and products for that category.
-Repeat this step to drill down in the category structure.
+As the consumer navigates the category tree, call `getProductsAndCategories` to pull a paginated lists of subcategories and products for that category.

 ### 4. If the consumer clicks a Product, call `getProduct`